-"Normal" oozing is differing largely between materials.
-Some materials (like ABS) are highly viscous at extrusion temperature and oozing only a little, other materials (e.g. Nylon) are melting in a wide temperature range and are flowing after until the nozzle tip is empty due to their low viscosity.
+(like ABS) are highly viscous at extrusion temperature and oozing only a little, other materials (e.g. Nylon) are melting in a wide temperature range and are flowing after until the nozzle tip is empty due to their low viscosity.
 Finding the best extrusion temperature requires some experimenting.
-Generally it is a good idea to start with the temperature recommended by the manufacturer and steps of 5 °C above and below until the individual requirements are met.
+Generally it is a good idea to start with the temperature recommended by the manufacturer and steps of 5 between materials.
+Some materials